Talia Bennett

 Talia Bennett is a New Zealand television host, model and beauty pageant titleholder who was 1st runner-up at Miss New Zealand 2012.
 The winner of Miss New Zealand 2012 was Avianca Böhm.
 She was subsequently stripped of her crown and replaced by Bennett.

 Early life

 Bennett is a commercial property valuer whose personal interests include yoga, health, nutrition, fashion and tennis.

 Miss New Zealand 2011

 Bennett was first runner-up.
 Priyani Puketapu won the Miss New Zealand title.

 Miss New Zealand 2012

 Bennett was first runner-up for a second time.
-On 31 July 2012, Böhm was stripped of her crown, which was then awarded to Bennett.
+On 31 July 2012, Avianca Böhm was stripped of her crown, which was then awarded to Bennett.